 2. Assess if the product leads sold as quickly as expected, at the same prices and with no other issues.

-This is important so you can get a good idea as to where the VA is sourcing and ensure that they are not sharing leads.
-If all of your products are tanking when they reach the warehouse, you may be dealing with a double dipper.
+This is important, so you can get a good idea as to where the VA is sourcing and ensure that they are not sharing leads.
+If all your products are tanking when they reach the warehouse, you may deal with a double dipper.
 Keep in mind, there is always going to be some bit of price tanking when performing online arbitrage.

 3. After you have assessed the profit/loss of your VA, communicate the results with them.

-Explain what seems to be working and what is not.
+Explain what seems to work, and what is not.
 The goal is not to just earn your money back (duh), but it seems a lot of sellers who use VAs only notice low production once they start losing money.
 Don’t be that person.
 Understand what you should be expecting.

-A good VA should be generating you at least an amount of profit each week equal to their weekly wage.
+A good VA should generate for you at least an amount of profit each week equal to their weekly wage.
 This is profit after cost of goods and labor (their wage), not just gross sales or gross profits.
-So, if your VA makes $120 per week, you should have $120 in your pocket (will show as a larger payout of course in your sellers account, but keep the fees and wages in mind.)
+So, if your VA makes $120 per week, you should have $120 in your pocket (this will show as a larger payout, of course, in your seller's account, but keep the fees and wages in mind.)

 Are You Ready to Expand?

-When you hired your first VA, you didn’t have much to work with as far as past experience and existing systems.
+When you hired your first VA, you had little to work with as far as experience and existing systems.